dannielnavas/nodejsfundation/Readme.md

 ```

 Complete the answer.js file so that the answer function adds the contents it receives in the variable text to a file located in the path received in the variable archive The content should be added at the end of the specified file.

+## task 9

+### JavaScript prerequisites

+Modify the `answer` function in the the `answer.js` file to receive a parameter called `operation` (which is expected to be of type `function`) and return an object that has a property called `name` which should be a string with any content and a method called `result` that executes the `operation` function received originally as an argument.